jaxwong/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-User uses the invalid format, invalid parameters or does not provide an alias.
+User uses the invalid format or parameters.
   * 1a1.
 OverBooked displays the correct format to the user.

 Use case ends.